Football End Zone Rules

 The end zone is an area on each side of the field where touchdowns are made.
 Each team defends an end zone and tries to stop their opponents from gaining yards down the field and getting in their end zone.

 The end zone is composed of three types of lines:

 Scoring a touchdown in football gives your team six points.
 To score a touchdown, the player must carry or catch the ball in the opposing team's end zone and remain inbounds with control of the ball.
 The ball carrier must also break the plane of the goal line, meaning he and the ball must go over the goal line.

 The goalposts sit at the back of the end zone.
 A team can kick a field goal from anywhere on the field and on any down.
 Field goals are worth three points and are scored when a kicker successfully kicks the ball above the crossbar and in between the uprights of the goalpost.

 The goal line marks the front of the end zone.
 To understand how a referee judges the validity of a touchdown, you can imagine the goal line as a 3D plane that both the ball and its carrier can pass through.
 The ball must break this imaginary barrier for a touchdown to be scored.
-This is at the discretion of the referees.
-Sometimes instant replay is needed to justify a touchdown.
+This is fully at the discretion of the referees and sometimes instant replay is needed to justify a touchdown.
 Coaches can use a challenge just for this purpose.